 - Contracts involving policies of insurance, surety company bonds, contracts with internet access companies, contracts with public utility services or telephone companies under tariffs on file with the Public Utility Commission, contracts made with another political subdivision of the Commonwealth of Pennsylvania, the federal government and any agency of the Commonwealth of Pennsylvania or any municipality authority;

-- Contracts for education films, film strips, prepared transparencies and slides, prerecorded magnetic tapes and disc recordings, textbooks, prepared kits, models, projectiles, teacher demonstration devices necessary for College use, and library books and materials;
+- Contracts for films, textbooks, prepared kits, models, teacher demonstration devices necessary for College use, and library books and materials;

 - Integral equipment repair parts, accessories or equipment that must be compatible with existing equipment or fixtures;

-Please note that while certain goods and services previously described in this subject may be exempt from competitive bidding requirements, Board notification is still required and the items are subject to reporting provisions of the Pennsylvania Right to Know (RTK) law.
+Please note that goods and services exempted from competitive bidding requirements are subject to Board notification an approvel as per Section 1 and are subject to reporting provisions of the Pennsylvania Right to Know (RTK) law.

-- The Procurement Department has the authority and responsibility to review and execute all supplier leased contracts on behalf of the College.
+C. Procurement has the authority and responsibility to review and execute all supplier leased contracts on behalf of the College.

 The Board of Trustees may perform any construction, reconstruction, repairs, or work of any nature, by its own maintenance personnel or may have the work performed under contract in the following circumstances.